 We have written a few publishings about Jeffrey B Barnett, the Police Chief, for the City of Kyle.
 Most recently, we have been provided through the Texas Public Information Act (TPIA) a submission for Doctorate Degree confirmation for Mr. Barnett.
 So, we looked at the date and remembered his separation paperwork from the City of Princeton stated something about finishing his degree.
 This matter seems untimely and out of line with the claimed “intent,” of resignation.

 One must wonder, was there more to the departure from the City of Princeton?
-Was the City of Kyle aware of the reason issues in Princeton?
+Was the City of Kyle aware of the real issues in Princeton?
 Did Mr. Barnett inform the hiring committee established by the City of Kyle of his departure from the City of Princeton and that he was no longer the Police Chief, as he has claimed in application to the City of Kyle?
 Would it have made a difference in the selection process?
 If yes, this may be an overt act and a violation of many Texas Penal Codes.

 Let’s examine the most recent document received from the Texas Commission on Law Enforcement (TCOLE):